hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ### 5. Wait until you get notified about receiving device IP [MacOS]

-After someone picked up your public key and added it to our session servers you will get your device IP back via your rlim document.
+After someone picked up your public key and added it to our session servers you will get your device IP back via your **rlim.com** document.

 ### 6. Configure Gnosis VPN service configuration - hoprd entry node [MacOS]